SYSTEM$CLASSIFY_SCHEMA¶

-Stages the tables in the specified schema to be classified with the option to specify the number of rows to sample in each table and assign the recommended Data Classification system tag to each column in the tables stored in the specified schema.
+Schedules the tables in the specified schema to be classified with the option to specify the number of rows to sample in each table and assign the recommended sensitive data classification system tag to each column in the tables stored in the specified schema.

-After the stored procedure completes its execution, you must finish classifying the tables using SQL or Snowsight as shown in Use Data Classification.
+After the stored procedure completes its execution, you must finish classifying the tables using SQL or Snowsight as shown in Classify sensitive data manually.

 The name of the schema containing the tables to be classified.
 If a database and schema are not in use in the current session, the name must be fully-qualified.